PoPGRI/Race/_about/01participants.md

 * University of California, San Diego
 * University of California, Santa Barbara
 * University of California, Santa Cruz
-* University of Illinois Urbana-Champaign
+* University of Illinois at Urbana-Champaign
 * University of Michigan
 * University of North Carolina at Chapel Hill
 * University of Texas at Austin